FREE SHIPPING ON ORDERS OVER $50

 What Does Whey Protein Do In The Body?

+Proteins are the primary elements of our bodies.
+They make up muscle tissue, tendons, organs and skin, neurotransmitters, and hormones and enzymes.
+Obviously, proteins are essential for life.
 Protein supplements like whey protein provide a huge supply of the necessary components of these biological systems.
 Most importantly, they provide the building blocks for muscles.
 Besides protein, whey protein also contains essential amino acids.
 These amino acids are strung together by our bodies to build proteins in the body in the form of muscle tissue.

 Of the essential amino acids, those amino acids we cannot synthesize ourselves and must get from dietary sources, there are what are called branched-chain amino acids (BCAAs).
 Whey contains high levels of BCAAs.
 These amino acids are immediately available for building muscle.
 When we take whey protein supplements, we give our bodies a blast of BCAAs and these are instantly convertible into muscle tissue.
-This is not only good for building lean muscle it is also beneficial for recovery post-workout.
+This is not only good for building lean muscle; it is also beneficial for recovery post-workout.
 BCAAs provide the material for worn-out muscle to rebuild.

 What makes whey protein so useful is that it is easily digestible.
 This means that all those proteins and amino acids become readily accessible to your body to make muscles.
 Once ingested, whey protein breaks down into its accessible forms: available proteins and essential amino acids.